Viharitejomurtula/Vihari-Bluestamp-Portfolio/index.md

 # First Milestone

-**Getting the Bluetooths on the car and the controller to be synched was a challenging task for me who has never dealt with this kind of a project before.
-But eventually, I got it to work and completed the first step of this project.**
+**The journey of building this gesture-controlled car started with the foundational task of pairing two Bluetooth modules, based on the Arduino UNO and Arduino Micro boards, allowing the controller and car to communicate.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WXkEZ5nbTl8?si=fqcEhsrzOeRgtRXZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 -The first step was to set up the wiring according to the wiring diagram.
-I kept messing this up because I kept confusing different wires and didn't understand how the breadboard worked, but eventually I got it wired properly.

--The next step was to understand what the code was actually doing.
-This wasn't too difficult as I just looked up all the syntax in the Arduino language references

--Finally, I had to configure the two bluetooths into a master and slave configuration.
-This took quite long as I kept messing up the AT commands which were involved with configuring the bluetooths, but I was successful after resetting the firmware and entering the commands again.
+My confusion between wires of similar colors as well as my limited knowledge on the workings of the breadboard made this a challenging first step.
+Through a great attention to detail as well as trial and error, I was able to learn the breadboad layout and correct wiring patterns.
+This step helped me understand the electric connections on the breadboard worked

+-The second step was to upload the code to the modules, so they would actually do what I wanted them to do.
+After some dilligent study of the Arduino language references, I was able to bridge the gap between my limited understanding of this C based language and the guiding template I found.
+This step helped me understand the connection between the logic of the code and the physical indications I was expecting to see in the hardware.

+-The third step, my most challenging step, felt more like a leap than a step.
+It involved actually pairing the two Bluetooth modules.
+To do this I had to use a series of AT commands to configure one module into the master configuration and the other into the slave configuration.
+Through careful debugging, cross-checking my commands, and even resetting the firmware I was able to succeed in establishing a working Bluetooth connection.

+-In accomplishing this first milestone, I was able to gain valuale hands-on experience involving wiring, troubleshooting, and coding.
+This milestone set the stage for the further development of my gesture-controlled car.
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.